Edwards-R/redlist_docs/docs/bee/Bombus lucorum agg iso. Murray et al 2008.md

 ### Narrative

-The most threatening accepted population decline was inferred at 0% using expert inference (A2).
+ The most threatening accepted population change was inferred at > -30% using expert inference (A2).
 This does not exceed the 30% decline required for qualification as VU.
 The EoO was not accepted, the AoO was not accepted.
 For Criterion D2, the number of locations was greater than 5 and there is no plausible threat that could drive the taxon to CR or RE in a very short time.
 No information was available on population size to inform assessments against Criteria C and D1; nor were any life-history models available to inform an assessment against Criterion E.

 ### Quantified Attributes
 |Attribute|Result|